anon-blue/anon.blue/README.txt

                                                                      ron
                                                                     I guess that
  you could speak out whenever. is it me or i'm alone?
+   there is a pure hopelessness in me that won't go quiet.
                                                     I wish i had ice cream right
  now. so void indeed but together we can trty to fill it... endlessly.    it's a lost battle. worth it or not ?